 - a.
 Ground Level Façade: set back approximately 4.0m or more from the property line. - b.
-Majority of the Podium: set back approximately 3.0m or more from the property line. - Street Wall: 3 to 5 storeys in height. - d.
-Upper Storey: set back the 6th storey 2.4m or more from the edge of the podium. - e.
-Towers: set back approximately 9m from the street property line. - Building Massing (eastern half of the 900-Block): locate within a 5:1 inclined setback starting at approximately 15m above grade at the street property line, up to approximately 60m.
-No further setbacks are required above 60m. - Building Massing (western half of the 900-Block and 1045 Yates): locate the building within a 5:1 inclined setback starting at approximately 18m above grade at the street property line, up to approximately 63m.
-No further setbacks are required above 63m.
+Majority of the Podium: set back approximately 3.0m or more from the property line. - c.
+Street Wall: 3 to 4 storeys in height. - d.
+Upper Storey: set back the 5th storey 2.5m or more from the edge of the podium. - e.
+Towers: set back approximately 9m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+No further setbacks are required once the tower setback (e.) is reached.